-In part one of this blog we discussed about the practical and economic benefits of smart city and smart technology.
-In the second part and the last part of the blog Harikrishna Kundariya co-founder, director of eSparkBiz Technologies explains, the Environmental benefits of smart city and technology.
+In part one of this blog we discussed about the practical and economic benefits and advantages of smart city and smart technology.
+In the second part and the last part of the blog Harikrishna Kundariya co-founder, director of eSparkBiz Technologies explains, the Environmental benefits of smart city and advantages of smart city technology .

 Enhanced citizen and government engagement